SamerElhamdo/whatsapp-web-api-rest/README.md

 # 📱 WhatsApp Web.js API REST

-`whatsapp-web.js-api-rest` is an easy-to-use Docker REST API  wrapper for [Baileys - Lightweight full-featured TypeScript/JavaScript WhatsApp Web API](https://github.com/WhiskeySockets/Baileys) built with [NestJS](https://nestjs.com/).
+`whatsapp-web-api-rest` is an easy-to-use Docker REST API  wrapper for [Baileys - Lightweight full-featured TypeScript/JavaScript WhatsApp Web API](https://github.com/WhiskeySockets/Baileys) built with [NestJS](https://nestjs.com/).
 It allows you to interact with WhatsApp using endpoints to enable message sending, simulate actions, fetch contacts, and more.

 ## ✨ Features